struppigel/PortEx/README.md

 ### Using PortEx

+#### Including PortEx to a Maven Project

-Use the following pom.xml for Maven
+Create the following portex.pom:

 ```
 <?xml version='1.0' encoding='UTF-8'?>